- So today in our meet, I was having some trouble with my flattening off

 in big breeze.
 As you cross the boat, you should get about a 2 foot

 ease.
 Also, you may be over-steering.
-Make sure you keep the boat on a close-hauled course (or even higher for a second in big breeze) as you come out of the tacks.
+Make sure you keep the boat on a close-hauled course (or even higher for a second in big breeze) as you come out of the tacks. - When I was spinning yesterday, I would come out of the tack and ease the

 main all the way as I was bearing off.
 When We rolled the boom would hit